 Master’s Degree in Nonprofit Management Salary

-According to Payscale.com, as of July 2017, nonprofit managers have an average salary of about $49,000.
+According to PayScale.com July 2017 data, nonprofit managers have an average salary of about $49,000.
 Salary factors include experience, where nonprofit managers work, and if they climb the career ladder.
 Many nonprofit organizations have small staffs and budgets, but a nonprofit manager in a high position at a large nonprofit organization with an equally large budget, can obtain a higher salary.

 Nonprofit Employment Growth